amenotu/mytunes/README.md

     "backbone": "~1.0.0"

 #Installation
-Simply cd into the local directory on your machine and run this command if you have bower installed:

-`$ bower install`

 If you don't have bower, run this command first:

 `$ npm bower -g install`

+Then simply cd into the local directory on your machine and run this command:

+`$ bower install`

 #Usage
 After installing all the required dependencies, just open up the index.html file in Google Chrome and listen to some music!